srl-labs/srl-netbox-demo/README.md

 ## Choose how to run

-- **Codespaces (fastest):** click the button above and wait for the devcontainer to finish.
+- **Codespaces:** click the button above and wait for the devcontainer to finish.
 Everything below is run from the repo root inside Codespaces.
 - **Local machine:** follow the prerequisites and setup below, then run the same workflow.

 ## Local prerequisites